Cameron-Grams/TEAM_HIT_HURRICANES/README.md

 ```

 2. Collect Tweets for use in analysis by either:
-    1. Augmenting the collection with time features by using notebook `2.a.ADD_FEATURES_BY_KNOWN_IDS`
+    1. Augmenting a collection that has text and Tweet Ids with time features by using notebook `2.a.ADD_FEATURES_BY_KNOWN_IDS`
-    2. Collecting Tweets by a specific data range with notebook `2.b.ADDITIONAL_HURRICANE_DATA` (this notebooks requires a Twitter Developer account with Academic Research access)
+    2. Collecting Tweets from a specific data range with notebook `2.b.ADDITIONAL_HURRICANE_DATA` (this notebooks requires a Twitter Developer account with Academic Research access)

-3. Classify the collection using the notebook `3.PREDICT_YES_NO_HURRICANE` in order to ensure that the collection of tweets is hurricane related.
+3. Filter the Tweets in the collection using the notebook `3.PREDICT_YES_NO_HURRICANE` in order to ensure that the collection of tweets is hurricane related.

+# NEED RELEASE/LICENSE INFORMATION...